jordanalexandermeyer/product/vision.md

 **What does our team think of our product?**

-- Excited about what we are building
+- Energized by what we are building and who we are building with
-- Excited about the good we can do for the world by helping DAOs grow
+- Excited by the good we are doing for the world by helping DAOs grow

 **What are the market opportunities over the next year?
 Three years?
 Five years?**

 - Bond issuance
+- Bond trading
 - Credit rating
-- Bond trading
 - Credit default swaps

 **What are the most critical challenges we anticipate facing in the next few years?**

 - Setting up the marketplace
   - Bringing DAOs and investors to the platform
+- Under-collateralized lending
+  - There is no bankruptcy process for DAOs
+  - There is no obvious way to force repayment

 ## Distill